jwhy89/Calculator-app/README.md

 Things to fix or add:

+- [ ] Add styling for mobile browsers and responsive window sizing.
 - [ ] Save calculations that have recurring decimals.
 - [ ] Expanded operations that evaluates commands using order of operations.
 - [ ] Conversion between common bases (Square Root, Logarithms, Exponents).